eylon-44/Shell-Todo/README.md

 ```

 ### Usage
-Adding a todo will create a _".todo"_ file in the working directory.
+Adding a task to the list will create a _".todo"_ file in the working directory.
 Deleting the file will delete the tasks you added for that specific directory.
 ```
 $ td help
 > Usage: td [command] [arguments]